Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 }
 ```

-11. Which researcher(s) have performed the data analysis/processing/interpretation?
+11. Which researcher(s) did perform the data analysis/processing/interpretation?

 11a.
 Data analysis
 ```